 Measuring Cups + Spoons

 Precise ingredient amounts are key to the success of almost every recipe (especially baking).
 I use mine almost every time I cook.
-A liquid measuring cup, on the other hand, is ideal for things like broth or milk.
+A liquid measuring cup, on the other hand, is ideal for things like broth and milk.

 Oven Thermometer